-When retaining parts it's a good idea to store parts in a zip lock bag, labeled with coop IDEA info where the parts came from and what size/type of tool is needed to reinstall.
-Cleaning the parts before you need to reinstall them is a good idea too.
+When retaining parts it's a good idea to store parts in a zip lock bag, labeled with info where the parts came from and what size/type of tool is needed to reinstall.

 Disconnect the electrical harness at the resistor block (see Figure 5).